DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the teachings of the prior art for developing speech recognition combined with natural language understanding processing techniques to perform tasks based on the spoken input as disclosed by Hady with the method of implementing a digital assistant for answering a user's queries via a multi-turn dialogue information retrieval and processing techniques, as disclosed by Agar.

 One of ordinary skill in the arts would have been motivated to combine the disclosed methods disclosed by Hady and Agar as noted above.
-Doing so allowing for developing and implementing software processing components as user enabled skills that are to executed with respect to the user's natural language inputs, (Hardy, Abstract and 11:39-62).
+Doing so allows for developing and implementing software processing components as user enabled skills that are to executed with respect to the user's natural language inputs, (Hardy, Abstract and 11:39-62).

-Regarding claim 3, the rejection of claim 1 is incorporated and Agar in combination with Hady teaches the system of claim 1, wherein generating the skill chain comprises: generating, for the user input, an input embedding that encodes an intent of the user input; determining, from a skill library, a set of skills that each have an associated semantic embedding that matches the generated input embedding; and generating the skill chain based on the determined set of skills. ([0058] A dialogue manager component 606 coordinates with the set of skill components (108, 110, . . . , 112) to provide an answer to the user's input expression.
+Regarding claim 3, the rejection of claim 1 is incorporated and Agar in combination with Hady, Cha and Wu teaches the system of claim 1, wherein generating the skill chain comprises: generating, for the user input, an input embedding that encodes an intent of the user input; determining, from the skill library, the set of model skills that each have an associated semantic embedding that matches the generated input embedding; and generating the skill chain based on the determined set of model skills. ([0058] A dialogue manager component 606 coordinates with the set of skill components (108, 110, . . . , 112) to provide an answer to the user's input expression.
 To do this, the dialogue manager component 606 identifies the skill component(s) that should be invoked, and then forwards the interpreted input expression provided by the NLU component 604 to the appropriate skill component(s).
-The dialogue manager component 606 can perform this task by consulting a set of rules which map the domain(s) [determining, from a skill library, a set of skills that each have an associated semantic embedding that matches the generated input embedding; and generating the skill chain based on the determined set of skills] and intent(s) identified by the NLU component 604 to one or more appropriate skill components that can handle those domain(s) and intent(s)[ wherein generating the skill chain comprises: generating, for the user input, an input embedding that encodes an intent of the user input]… [0119] According to a twentieth aspect, a computer-readable storage medium is described for storing computer-readable instructions.
+The dialogue manager component 606 can perform this task by consulting a set of rules which map the domain(s) [determining, from the skill library, the set of model skills that each have an associated semantic embedding that matches the generated input embedding matched to a skill component domain and intent] and intent(s) identified by the NLU component 604 to one or more appropriate skill components [and generating the skill chain based on the determined set of model skills] that can handle those domain(s) and intent(s)[ wherein generating the skill chain comprises: generating, for the user input, an input embedding that encodes an intent of the user input]… [0119] According to a twentieth aspect, a computer-readable storage medium is described for storing computer-readable instructions.
 The computer-readable instructions, when executed by one or more hardware processors, perform a method that includes receiving a system prompt generated by a digital assistant, the digital assistant generating the system prompt in response to an input command provided by a user via an input device, both the system prompt and the input command being expressed in a natural language.
-The digital assistant includes: a natural language understanding (NLU) component for interpreting the user input command, to provide an interpreted user command; a dialogue manager for coordinating with one or more skill components [determining, from a skill library, a set of skills that each have an associated semantic embedding that matches the generated input embedding; and generating the skill chain based on the determined set of skills] to provide an answer to the interpreted user command; and a natural language generator (NGU) component for generating the system prompt, in the natural language, in reply to the answer…)
+The digital assistant includes: a natural language understanding (NLU) component for interpreting the user input command, to provide an interpreted user command; a dialogue manager for coordinating with one or more skill components [determining, from the skill library, the set of model skills that each have an associated semantic embedding that matches the generated input embedding; and generating the skill chain based on the determined set of model skills] to provide an answer to the interpreted user command; and a natural language generator (NGU) component for generating the system prompt, in the natural language, in reply to the answer…)

-Regarding claim 4, the rejection of claim 3 is incorporated and Agar in combination with Hady teaches the system of claim 3, wherein it is determined that a semantic embedding matches the input embedding based on an algorithmic similarity metric between the semantic embedding and the input embedding. (in [0075] A user response-filtering component (URFC) 624 either passes the user's original user response through without modification, or modifies a user's response such that it is consistent with the input expectations of the digital assistant 104.
+Regarding claim 4, the rejection of claim 3 is incorporated and Agar in combination with Hady, Cha and Wu teaches the system of claim 3, wherein it is determined that a semantic embedding matches the input embedding based on an algorithmic similarity metric between the semantic embedding and the input embedding. (in [0075] A user response-filtering component (URFC) 624 either passes the user's original user response through without modification, or modifies a user's response such that it is consistent with the input expectations of the digital assistant 104.
 For example, assume that a confirmation prompt asks the user to confirm that he or she wishes to attend the Lincoln Square Cinemas in Bellevue, Wash.
 The user will respond by saying either “yes” or “no.” The URFC 624 will substitute the actual user response with the response that the digital assistant 104 is expecting, namely “Lincoln Square Cinemas.”
 Assume, instead, that the user says “no” in response to the confirmation prompt.
 The URFC 624 and SRFC 622 can respond to this event using different environment-specific strategies.
 In one approach, the URFC 624 instructs the SRFC 622 to issue the original system prompt, rather than the confirmation prompt.
 The original prompt reads, “At which theater should I book the tickets?”
 In another approach, the SRFC 622 can offer another confirmation prompt to the user based on another predicted response provided by the predictor component 610 (e.g., which may correspond to the record entry having the second-best matching score, the user having already rejected the record entry having the best matching score) [wherein it is determined that a semantic embedding matches the input embedding based on an algorithmic similarity metric between the semantic embedding and the input embedding.]…)

-Additionally Hady teaches wherein it is determined that a semantic embedding matches the input embedding based on an algorithmic similarity metric between the semantic embedding and the input embedding.
+Additionally, Hady teaches wherein it is determined that a semantic embedding matches the input embedding based on an algorithmic similarity metric between the semantic embedding and the input embedding.
 (20:63-21:20: The skill candidate component 420 may be configured to perform lexical similarity processing and/or semantic similarity processing [wherein it is determined that a semantic embedding matches the input embedding based on an algorithmic similarity metric between the semantic embedding and the input embedding] with respect to each skill metadata received by the skill candidates components 420.
 Lexical similarity processing may refer to processing performed to measure a degree to which words of the natural language input and sample natural language inputs of skills are similar.
 For example, a lexical similarity of 1 (or 100%) may mean a total overlap between vocabularies, whereas 0 may mean there are no common words.
 Semantic similarity processing may refer to processing to determine a metric defined over a set of documents or terms, where the idea of distance between items is based on the likeness of their meaning or semantic content as opposed to lexicographical similarity.
 In the example of FIG. 6, where the skill candidates component 420 receives first language skill metadata 545a (corresponding to a first language, or locale and first language) and second language skill metadata 545b (corresponding to a second language, or locale and second language), the skill candidates component 420 may perform lexical similarity processing 610a with respect to the first language skill metadata 545a to determine one of more skill candidates 425a and/or semantic similarity processing 620a with respect to the first language skill metadata 545a to determine one or more skill candidates 425b…)

-Regarding claim 5, the rejection of claim 1 is incorporated and Agar in combination with Hady teaches the system of claim 1, wherein processing the first prompt to obtain the intermediate output comprises: providing, to a machine learning service, a request to process the first prompt using the first machine learning model; and receiving, from the machine learning service, a response that includes the intermediate output. (in [0058] A dialogue manager component 606 coordinates with the set of skill components (108, 110, . . . , 112) to provide an answer to the user's input expression.
+Regarding claim 5, the rejection of claim 1 is incorporated and Agar in combination with Hady, Cha and Wu teaches the system of claim 1, wherein processing the first prompt to obtain the intermediate output comprises: providing, to a machine learning service, a request to process the first prompt using the first machine learning model; and receiving, from the machine learning service, a response that includes the intermediate output. (in [0058] A dialogue manager component 606 coordinates with the set of skill components (108, 110, . . . , 112) to provide an answer to the user's input expression.
 To do this, the dialogue manager component 606 identifies the skill component(s) that should be invoked [wherein processing the first prompt to obtain the intermediate output comprises: providing, to a machine learning service, a request to process the first prompt using the first machine learning model], and then forwards the interpreted input expression provided by the NLU component 604 to the appropriate skill component(s).
 The dialogue manager component 606 can perform this task by consulting a set of rules which map the domain(s) and intent(s) identified by the NLU component 604 to one or more appropriate skill components that can handle those domain(s) and intent(s) [and receiving, from the machine learning service, a response that includes the intermediate output].
 [0059] Each skill component itself can be implemented by any machine-learned model(s) and/or any rules-based engines, etc. In one case, a skill component can use a machine-learned sequence-to-sequence model to map the user's input expression to an output response.
 In another case, a skill component can respond to a user's input expression based on one or more pre-stored scripts.
 Each skill component and/or the dialogue manager component 606 also maintains information regarding the state of a dialogue in progress [and receiving, from the machine learning service, a response that includes the intermediate output], e.g., by identifying the questions that have already been asked, and the answers that have already been given, with respect to the task that the user is attempting to complete.
 [0060] A natural language generation (NLG) component 608 maps each answer given by a skill component into an output expression in a natural language, to provide the final system prompt given to the user.
 More specifically, a skill component may output its answer in parametric form.
 For instance, in the context of making a flight reservation, a skill component can provide an answer that specifies a flight number, a flight time, a flight status, and a message type.
 The message type identifies purpose of the message; here, the purpose of the message is to convey the flight status of a flight.
 The NLG component 608 converts this answer into a natural language expression, constituting the system prompt.
 It can do this using a lookup table, one or more machine-learned models, one or more rules-based engines, and so on… )

-Regarding claim 6, the rejection of claim 1 is incorporated and Agar in combination with Hady teaches the system of claim 1, wherein the intermediate output of the first model skill includes structured output. (in[0060] A natural language generation (NLG) component 608 maps each answer given by a skill component into an output expression in a natural language, to provide the final system prompt given to the user.
+Regarding claim 6, the rejection of claim 1 is incorporated and Agar in combination with Hady, Cha and Wu teaches the system of claim 1, wherein the intermediate output of the first model skill includes structured output. (in [ 0060] A natural language generation (NLG) component 608 maps each answer given by a skill component into an output expression in a natural language, to provide the final system prompt given to the user.
 More specifically, a skill component may output its answer in parametric form [wherein the intermediate output of the first model skill includes structured output].
 For instance, in the context of making a flight reservation, a skill component can provide an answer that specifies a flight number, a flight time, a flight status, and a message type.
 The message type identifies purpose of the message; here, the purpose of the message is to convey the flight status of a flight.
 The NLG component 608 converts this answer into a natural language expression, constituting the system prompt.
 It can do this using a lookup table, one or more machine-learned models, one or more rules-based engines, and so on.
 An optional voice synthesizer (not shown) can convert a text-based system prompt [wherein the intermediate output of the first model skill includes structured output] into a spoken system prompt… [0064] In addition, the feature generation component 612 can generate features associated with the contextual circumstances in which the current system prompt was generated.
 These features can include, but are not limited to: the time at which the user submitted whatever input expression triggered the generation of the system prompt; the location from which the user submitted the input expression; the input expression itself (which can be converted into a feature vector in the same manner described above); an identity of a skill component which generated the system prompt; an identity of a skill component (if any) that was used just prior to the current skill component in the current dialogue, and so on [wherein the intermediate output of the first model skill includes structured output]... )

-Regarding claim 7, the rejection of claim 6 is incorporated and Agar in combination with Hady teaches the system of claim 6, wherein at least a part the first prompt corresponds to the structured output. (in[0060] A natural language generation (NLG) component 608 maps each answer given by a skill component into an output expression in a natural language, to provide the final system prompt given to the user.
+Regarding claim 7, the rejection of claim 6 is incorporated and Agar in combination with Hady, Cha and Wu teaches the system of claim 6, wherein at least a part the first prompt corresponds to the structured output. (in [0060] A natural language generation (NLG) component 608 maps each answer given by a skill component into an output expression in a natural language, to provide the final system prompt given to the user.
 More specifically, a skill component may output its answer in parametric form [wherein at least a part the first prompt corresponds to the structured output].
 For instance, in the context of making a flight reservation, a skill component can provide an answer that specifies a flight number, a flight time, a flight status, and a message type.
 The message type identifies purpose of the message; here, the purpose of the message is to convey the flight status of a flight.
 The NLG component 608 converts this answer into a natural language expression, constituting the system prompt.
 It can do this using a lookup table, one or more machine-learned models, one or more rules-based engines, and so on.
 An optional voice synthesizer (not shown) can convert a text-based system prompt [wherein at least a part the first prompt corresponds to the structured output] into a spoken system prompt… [0064] In addition, the feature generation component 612 can generate features associated with the contextual circumstances in which the current system prompt was generated.
 These features can include, but are not limited to: the time at which the user submitted whatever input expression triggered the generation of the system prompt; the location from which the user submitted the input expression; the input expression itself (which can be converted into a feature vector in the same manner described above); an identity of a skill component which generated the system prompt; an identity of a skill component (if any) that was used just prior to the current skill component in the current dialogue, and so on [wherein at least a part the first prompt corresponds to the structured output]... )

 Regarding independent claim 8, Agar in combination with Hady teaches method, comprising: … processing, by the computing device, at least a part of the model output to affect operation of the computing device. (in [0001] A digital assistant refers to a virtual agent for answering a user's queries, typically via a multi-turn dialogue [processing, by the computing device, at least a part of the model output to affect operation of the computing device].
 In a common case, the user begins by entering an initial command, such as, “Make a hotel reservation in New York.”
 The digital assistant then identifies the time, place, and other particulars of the reservation through a series of system prompts.
 To perform this task, the digital assistant typically relies on one or more skills components.
 Each skill component is configured to handle a particular task, such as making a restaurant reservation, controlling a media system, retrieving news, etc [processing, by the computing device, at least a part of the model output to affect operation of the computing device].
 And in [0080] As another refinement, the prediction system 106 can adjust its operation based on setting signals 626 sent by the skill components (108, 110, . . . , 112) [processing, by the computing device, at least a part of the model output to affect operation of the computing device].
 Each setting signal provided by a skill component notifies the prediction system 106 of the extent to which the skill component authorizes the use of predicted responses.
 For example, a skill component may specify that the prediction system 106 is prohibited from generating a predicted response for any system prompt which derives from an answer given by that skill component.
 Or a skill component may specify how the prediction system 106 is to perform its operation, e.g., by specifying the data store(s), model(s), features, etc. used by the prediction system 106.
 The skill component may also specify an extent to which the prediction system 106 uses exploitation and exploration in generating its predicted responses [processing, by the computing device, at least a part of the model output to affect operation of the computing device].))